-RESVERATROL (3,5,4'-trihydroxystilbene) is both a polyphenol, which provides color in plants, and a phytoalexin, a class of chemical compounds plants produce for protection against disease, especially fungal infections.
+RESVERATROL (3,5,4'-trihydroxystilbene) is both a polyphenol, which provides color in plants, and a phytoalexin, a class of chemical compounds that plants produce for protection against disease, especially fungal infections.
 Resveratrol can be found in roots, stalks, vines, seeds, and fruit.
 Plants as diverse as vines, lilies, and pines produce resveratrol.

 Resveratrol is also present in several sources of human food, such as peanuts and raspberries.
 Nature's highest concentration of resveratrol, however, is in the skin of grapes.
 While there is a fairly wide variation in content between grape varieties, those grown in climates that are cool and damp, where fungal diseases are more prevalent, are found to have especially high resveratrol content.